 - Feeling horror, helplessness, or extreme fear

-- Going through a traumatic event that lasts a long time, like a car accident, in this case
+- Going through a traumatic event that lasts a long time, such as a car accident

-- Having little or no support from loved ones after the accident
+- Having little or no support from loved ones after the traumatic event

 - Dealing with extra stress after the accident, such as loss of a loved one, pain and injury, or loss of a job

 - Having a history of mental illness or substance use

 In order to be diagnosed with PTSD, an adult must have all of the following:

 - At least two arousal and reactivity symptoms

 - At least two cognition and mood symptoms